Ayokunle6/alx-low_level_programming-1/0x05-pointers_arrays_strings/README.md

 7. A function that prints half of a string, followed by a new line.
 8. A function that prints n elements of an array of integers
 9. A function that copies the string
+10. A function that convert a string to an integer.